code-collabo/node-mongo/.github/ISSUE_TEMPLATE/report-a-bug.md

 Add any other context about the problem here.

 #### Testing checklist
-Note: Add the checklist below (without this note) to your pull request when submitting your fix.
-This will guide contributors who will review your fix to know what is important to check or test for.
+Note: Add the testing checklist below (without this note) to your pull request when submitting your fix.
+This will guide (you and) the contributors who will review your fix to know what is important to check or test for.
 - [ ] Add checklist item 1 here
 - [ ] Add cheklist item 2 here...
 Continue adding as much checklist items as you would like
 - [ ] I certify that I ran my checklist